Supporting Rural Development in

 Rural Recreation & The Walks Scheme

-The Department of Rural and Community Development Walks Scheme works with landowners to encourage the development, enhancement and maintenance of trails approved by Sport Ireland Outdoors and listed on the National Trails Register.
+The Department of Rural and Community Development and the Gaeltacht works with landowners to support the development, enhancement, and maintenance of trails approved by Sport Ireland Outdoors and listed on the National Trails Register.

-The Walks Scheme contracts the landholders, or their nominees, to undertake maintenance work on sections of priority walks that cross their lands.
-The scheme has resulted in the development and enhancement of 140 trails, and the negotiation of maintenance contracts with over 2,000 landowners.
+Through the Walks Scheme, landholders—or their nominees—are contracted to maintain sections of priority walks that cross their lands.
+To date, the scheme has contributed to the development and improvement of over 140 trails and facilitated maintenance agreements with more than 2,000 landowners.

-The scheme is administered in accordance with the Operating Guidelines of the Walks Scheme as determined by the Department of Rural and Community Development.
+The scheme is administered in line with the official Operating Guidelines of the Walks Scheme, as determined by the Department of Rural and Community Development and the Gaeltacht.

 The Walks Scheme in Co.
 Waterford

 The Walks Scheme in Co.
-Waterford is administered by Waterford LEADER Partnership CLG on behalf of the Department of Community Development, and with assistance from Sport Ireland Outdoors and Fáilte Ireland.
+Waterford is administered by Waterford LEADER Partnership CLG on behalf of the Department of Rural and Community Development and the Gaeltacht, with support from Sport Ireland Outdoors and Fáilte Ireland.

 Dog Policy

-We kindly ask you to respect the dog policies for each trail.
-Please refrain from bringing dogs onto trails where they are not permitted.
-These restrictions are in place to ensure the safety and wellbeing of livestock and wildlife, as dogs—whether leashed or unleashed—can cause stress and harm to sheep, cattle, and other animals.
+Please respect the dog policies for each trail.
+Dogs are not permitted on certain trails to protect livestock and wildlife, as even leashed dogs can cause stress or harm to sheep, cattle, and other animals.

-You are welcome to bring your dogs on trails that allow them.
-Information on which trails welcome dogs can be found in the trails section.
-Thank you for respecting the farmers, landowners, and natural environment that make these trails possible.
+You are welcome to bring dogs on trails where they are allowed.
+Details on which trails permit dogs can be found in the #.
+Thank you for respecting farmers, landowners, and the natural environment that make these trails possible.

-For more information on walking near livestock and dog control, click here: Sport Ireland – Livestock Advice for Trail Users
+For more guidance on walking near livestock and dog control, visit:

 Staying Safe & Responsible Behaviour

-The walks scheme is administered by Ms Niamh McGuinness, Rural Recreation Officer for Waterford Leader Partnership CLG.
-Niamh can be contacted as follows:-
+The Walks Scheme is administered by Ms. Niamh McGuinness, Rural Recreation Officer for Waterford LEADER Partnership CLG.

-Waterford Leader Partnership CLG, Lismore Business Park, Lismore, Co Waterford
+Address: Waterford LEADER Partnership CLG, Lismore Business Park, Lismore, Co.
+Waterford

 TitleTypeFileSizeHits